It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 • Tomorrowland Speedway (Magic Kingdom) — Could the gas-powered cars eventually be replaced with alternative fuel vehicles?
 Disneyland (California) is doing so by late 2026.

-• Additional Unspecified Closures (Magic Kingdom) — The park will be getting a new Villains Land that will be located “beyond Big Thunder Mountain” and additional closures might be necessary to accommodate construction.
+• Additional Unspecified Closures (Magic Kingdom) — The park is undergoing its largest expansion in history (a new Villains Land “beyond Big Thunder Mountain” and a new Cars-themed area in Frontierland), so add1itional closures might be necessary to accommodate construction.

 For more info on future theme park enhancements, check out our What’s New at Disney World article.
 That page also includes a sneak peak at even more future rides coming to Disney World!